Primordial Black Hole formation from overlapping cosmological fluctuations: Introduction

 We aim to consider the ``cloud-in-cloud" problem in the context of PBH formation.
 Having a large peak is already an extraordinary event, and therefore the probability of having two fluctuations overlapped may be even more extraordinary.
 Nevertheless, the relation between the curvature perturbation and the compaction function is non-linear and we find repeated peaks of the compaction function for the typical profile with the monochromatic curvature power spectrum.
 Therefore the probability of having such a profile of the compaction function is rather non-trivial.
 In this paper, we only focus on the applicability of existing PBH formation criteria rather than discussing the reality of the overlapping fluctuations.

 As already mentioned before, the profile dependence is crucial for determining the threshold and PBH mass, and it is not known how the threshold (defined as the peak value of the critical compaction function) is modified when a secondary peak in the compaction function approaches to the first one and/or higher than the first peak.
-We also want to test wherever the analytical approach based on the compaction function shape and its volume average $\bar{\mathcal{C}}_{c}$ can hold (and in what conditions) in the presence of overlapping fluctuations.
-In addition, the final PBH mass can be affected by the environment of the fluctuation \cite{Escriva:2021pmf} far away from the central region of the collapse, we would like to test how the PBH mass is affected by the overlapped fluctuation in terms of different modulations of the two peaks, and in particular when the second peak can become dominant leading the gravitational collapse.
+We also want to test wherever the analytical approach of Ref.~\cite{universal1} based on the compaction function shape and its volume average $\bar{\mathcal{C}}_{c}$ can hold (and in what conditions) in the presence of overlapping two peaks in the compaction function.
+In addition, the final PBH mass can be affected by the environment of the fluctuation \cite{Escriva:2021pmf} far away from the central region of the collapse, we would like to test how the PBH mass is affected by the overlapped secondary peak in the compaction function in terms of different modulations of the two peaks, and in particular when the second peak can become dominant leading the gravitational collapse.
 Our work therefore goes further in the direction of studying the profile dependence of the curvature profiles and its effect on the formation of PBHs.

 Our paper is organised as follows: In section \ref{sec:basic} we give the basic set-up about how to characterise the initial curvature profiles.
 In section \ref{sec:threshold_results} we present the numerical results regarding the threshold values for PBH formation.
 In section \ref{sec:pbh_mass_results} we study in detail the dynamics of PBH formation and the resulting PBH mass for different configurations of the initial conditions.
 Finally in section \ref{sec:conclusions} we give the conclusions of our work and in the appendixes \ref{sec:details_setup} and \ref{sec:num_convergence}, details of the numerical set-up and some numerical tests to show the convergence of our numerical simulations.